Leonard Lord

 Leonard Percy Lord, 1st Baron Lambury KBE (15 November 1896 – 13 September 1967) was a captain of the British motor industry.

 Background and education

-Leonard Percy Lord was born on 16 November 1896 and was the youngest child in his family.
-Lord was the son of William Lord, of Coventry, and Emma, daughter of George Swain, and was educated at Bablake School, Coventry.
-In 1906 Leonard began to attend Bablake School, an old establishment with a strong technical bias.
-This school had a fully equipped carpenter's workshop and a working forge.
+Leonard Percy Lord was born on 16 November 1896 in Coventry and was the youngest child in his family.
+Lord was the son of William Lord, of Coventry, and Emma, daughter of George Swain.
+He was educated at Bablake School, Coventry.
+The school had a fully equipped carpenter's workshop and a working forge.
 Leonard did well enough and his fees, like many of the Bablake's boys, were paid for by Coventry Education Committee.
 He left the school at the age of 16 after his father's death.
 He used the technical training he had received at school to get a job at Courtaulds as a jig draughtsman.